 Figure 5. (a) Sample distribution.
 Red circles indicate sites where multiple samples have been collected. (b) Yellow boxes indicate the number of samples that have been collected from a given tributary; the number of Spotted Bass (SPB) that were collected from two of the listed sites are highlighted in red to emphasize the need for additional SPB sampling.
 Legends in the top left-hand corner of (a) and (b) indicate the tributaries and associated sample sizes that were selected for preliminary microsatellite multiplex analysis.
 Samples were georeferenced and maps were designed in ArcMap.

-will will previously-discovered
+Marker Selection – We will obtain primer sequence sets for 11 of 12 known M. d. velox microsatellite loci, including Mdo1, Mdo2, Mdo3, Mdo4, Mdo5, Mdo6, Mdo7, Mdo8, Mdo9, and Mdo10 (Malloy et al. 2000; Table 1) and Lma21 (Colbourne et al. 1995; Table 1) to assess the level of genetic diversity between native M. d. velox and non-native congeners.
+We will omit the locus designated Mdo11 from our analyses due to previously-discovered heterozygote deficiency (Malloy et al. 2000).
+These microsatellites are polymorphic, and their associated primers are known to amplify microsatellite loci in M. punctulatus, making them informative in comparing genetic signatures across multiple taxa.

 Table 1.
 Allele counts, annealing temperature, fluorescence dye labels, minimum allele size, maximum allele size, and nucleotide primer sequences for 11 M. d. velox microsatellite loci.